5 Questions to Ask When Getting Business Life Insurance Policy

 Key employee insurance

-If your business life insurance is to help the business in the event of the death of a key employee, then it may be for recruitment, training, temporary replacements, overtime of other employees.
+If your business life insurance policy is to help the business in the event of the death of a key employee, then it may be for recruitment, training, temporary replacements, overtime of other employees.
 In addition to this, have you lost customers due to the loss of that key person?
 If so, you’ll need to calculate the potential cost of lost profits.
 This may also include lost contracts, compensation for unfinished projects and anything else you feel may be caused by the loss of that employee.

-If you’re looking at business life insurance from a shareholder perspective, will you need the finance to buy back a business share from the estate of a deceased shareholder?
+If you’re looking at business life insurance policy from a shareholder perspective, will you need the finance to buy back a business share from the estate of a deceased shareholder?
 Is the business able to afford this without life insurance?
 If not, then calculate the worth of that share within your life insurance policy.

 Similarly, for a partnership, what finances would you need to keep the business running or would you need to close the business down?
 Essentially when a partner passes away, the partnership automatically ends.
 Do you have the finances in place to either keep the business running on your own?
 If you do wish to close down the business, are you financially viable for debts, loans etc.?